halilayyildiz/mancala-game/README.md

 # Navigate to PROJECT_FOLDER/code/mancala-backend/target and then
 java -jar mancala-backend-1.0-SNAPSHOT.jar
 ```
-Then navigate to your web browser and type:
+Then open your web browser and type:
 ```bash
 http://localhost:8080
 ```